Cryptolens/docs/faq/index.md

 It's recommend to restrict access tokens as much as possible, both in terms of what it can do (eg. Activate or Create Key) and what information it returns (read more [here](/legal/DataPolicy#using-feature-lock-for-data-masking)).
 For example, you should preferably only allow access tokens used in the client application to `Activate` a license key.
 The permission to `Create Key` should only be accessible in applications that you control, eg. on your server.

 So if you have a restricted access token, the chances that an adversary will be able to do any harm is minimal.
 For example, the worst that an adversary can do is to activate more devices (up to a [certain limit](#maximum-number-of-machines)), which can be fixed quite easily in the dashboard.

+## Billing

+When you sign up for an account, you get 30 days to test the service for free.
+If you would like to keep the subscription after the trial, it's important to add a valid credit card before 30 days trial has elapsed.
+After the trial, the account will be downgraded and adding a card will not automatically start the subscription.
+We are going to fix this but in meantime you can email us at support@cryptolens.io and we will upgrade your account.

 ## Legal